CluedIn-io/CluedIn.Documentation/docs/040-integration/data-sources/190-process-data.md

 Depending on the type of data source, there are three processing options:

-- For file, endpoint, and database: Manual processing
+- For file, ingestion endpoint, and database: Manual processing

-- For endpoint only: Auto-submission
+- For ingestion endpoint only: Auto-submission

-- For endpoint only: Bridge mode
+- For ingestion endpoint only: Bridge mode

 You can process the data set as many times as you want.
 In CluedIn, once a record has been processed, it won’t undergo processing again.
 When the processing is started, CluedIn checks for identical records.
 If identical records are found, they won’t be processed again.
 However, if you change the origin code for the previously processed records, CluedIn will treat these records as new and process them.